EbryxLabs/usm2jira/README.md

 ```
 "usm": {
   "sensors": {
-    "uuid-1": "name-1",
-    "uuid-2": "name-2",
+    "<sensor-1-uuid>": {
+      "name": "<sensor-name>",
+      "assignee": "<jira-user-email or jira-display-name>",
+      "labels": ["L1", "L2"]
+    },
+    "<sensor-2-uuid>": {...},
     ...
   },
   ...
 }
 ```
+You can also provide an **`assignee`** and a list of **`labels`** against each sensor and program will user user and labels in JIRA when a ticket against the alarm is created. **`assignee`** can be email address of user or display name of user in JIRA.

 Lastly, you have to provide one or more templates that will be used to post that to JIRA.
-Each template has **`triggers`** which are compared against alarm titles and subcategories returned from USM REST api.
+Each template has **`triggers`** which are compared against alarm response from USM REST api.
 You can either have **`title`** and **`description`** for each template or **`filename`** field specifying template as an external file.
 ```
 "usm": {
   "templates": [
     {
-      "triggers": ["<USM-alarm-title>", "<USM-alarm-subtitle>", ...],
-      "filename": "./my-sample-template.json"
-    }, {
       "triggers": {
         "app_type": "cloudflare",
         "rule_intent": "Delivery & Attack",
         "rule_strategy": "WebServer Attack",
         "rule_name": "CF WAF Action Drop*"
       },
-      "filename": "./my-sample-template-2.json"
+      "filename": "./my-sample-template.json"
-    }
+    },
     ...
   ],
   ...
 }
 ```
 **`triggers`** can be used to detect only certain alarms from USM.
-Each alarm in USM has a title and a sub-title associated with it.
-You can specify title, sub-title or both and filter out rest of the alarms.
-Moreover, you can specify `app_type`, `rule_intent`, `rule_strategy` and `rule_name` in **`triggers`** instead of alarm title / subtitle.
-These fields can be fetched from USM alarm response returned from REST API.
+You can specify any key from response of USM api and filter out alarms by providing your desired values against those keys as shown above.

-External template files can be placed locally or over the internet.
-Make sure to specify the correct url, and check accessibility, if template file is on internet.
+External template files can be placed locally or online.
+Make sure to specify the correct url, and check accessibility, if template file is online.
 `my-sample-template.json` which is given above as external template file has to follow a json format:
 ```
 {